vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 when you need it.
 I'll be you creed." <br>
 For all this I'll be in Low's debt.

-Low says: "You shouldn't get lost in hell <br>
+Low said: "You shouldn't get lost in hell <br>
 if you don't like hell.
 Trust My voice, <br>
 know that to serve Me is your choice. <br>
 Know your place, and all will be well."